Bitches Broken Hearts

 "Bitches Broken Hearts" is a song recorded by American singer Billie Eilish.
 The song was written by Eilish, and its producers: Emmit Fenn and Finneas O'Connell.
-Originally released via SoundCloud on November 10, 2017, it was released as a single on all digital platforms on March 30, 2018.
+Originally released via SoundCloud on November 10, 2017, it was released as a standalone single on all digital platforms on March 30, 2018.
 The song was released on a 7-inch vinyl as the B-Side to her single "You Should See Me in a Crown".
 It was also included on the expanded edition of Eilish's debut EP, Don't Smile at Me (2017), as well as on the deluxe edition of her debut album, When We All Fall Asleep, Where Do We Go?
 (2019).